 Looking back, I now see that the anger I felt that moment was a powerful emotion.
 It finally enabled me to say “Sod it!
 I’m out of here!” or I might have said, “Sod it!
 I’ll do whatever it takes to sort out my relationship!”
 But, one way or another, the status quo was no longer an option.

 Leaving my marriage was a watershed for me.

-Despite the fact that I was the one who initiated the separation, it was one of the most painful choices I had ever made and I grieved bitterly.
+Even though I was the one who walked out, it was one of the most painful choices I had ever made and I grieved bitterly.
 Yet, I never doubted even for an instant that I’d made the right decision.